angular/protractor/docs/api-overview.md

   },

   // Spec patterns are relative to the configuration file location passed
-  // to proractor (in this example conf.js).
+  // to protractor (in this example conf.js).
   // They may include glob patterns.
   specs: ['example-spec.js'],